-Do everything possible to improve your health at all levels: be it physical or mental health because both are equally important and correlated.
+One of the most important life lessons: do everything possible to improve your health at all levels: be it physical or mental health because both are equally important and correlated.

 Trying to save on health will always turn out to be a bad decision leading to adverse consequences.